hellmarbecker/blog/_posts/druid-29-preview-transposing-data-with-PIVOT-and-UNPIVOT.markdown

 - The `FOR` clause lists the _pivot column_.
 - To keep the column list finite, you have to give it a list of values to filter by (like an implicit `HAVING` clause.)
 - You can define aliases for the values, those will serve as column prefixes.
-- You can use the generated column names in query clauses: this here is a legitimate query:
+- You can use the generated column names in query clauses -- this here is a legitimate query:

 ```sql
 SELECT east_sales_2022